Liam Everts: 250 career

 Everts would ride full-time in the EMX250 class in 2021.
 He placed consistently in the top-ten throughout the season, which included a podium at the second round.
 In addition to this, he made his Grand Prix debut as a wildcard at the round in Riola Sardo.
 Everts was called up to represent Belgium at the 2021 Motocross des Nations for the first, helping his country finish sixth overall and fourth in the MX2 class as an individual.

 He moved full time to the MX2 class during the 2022 FIM Motocross World Championship, signing for the Diga Procross KTM team.
 Everts crashed during qualifying for the opening round of the season, breaking his finger.
 After missing the first four rounds due to this injury, Everts rode consistently inside the top-ten during the rest of the season, including a best race finish of fourth in the second race in Spain.
 An eventual tenth overall in the final standings caused Everts to make his second appearance for Belgium in the 2022 Motocross des Nations.
 He was once again fourth individually in the MX2 class, with the team coming away fifth overall.

-For the 2023 FIM Motocross World Championship, Everts signed his first factory factory contract with KTM.
+For the 2023 FIM Motocross World Championship, Everts signed his first factory contract with KTM.
 By the fourth round of the championship, Everts scored his first overall podium at World Championship level.
 By round ten in Germany, Everts was able to seize on a mechanical issue for Lucas Coenen to win the second race and by extension the Grand Prix.
 He continued to improved rapidly following this, picking up two more overall podiums before winning the Dutch and Turkish Grand Prix.
 This placed him second with two rounds to go, but, a heavy crash in the same race that his teammate Andrea Adamo became world champion meant Everts would ultimately drop to fourth in the final standings.
 Following his campaign, he stepped up to ride a 350 in the Open class in the 2023 Motocross des Nations for Belgium.
 Despite this being his first time racing that capacity of bike, Everts rode impressively, finishing third in the second race.
 This was the best individual result for a Belgian rider at the event and contributed to them finishing fifth overall.